Diagrams of the architecture of your legs, hips

 like when you’re standing

 The position symbolized in this diagram is described in chapters 1, 3 and 6.
-The diagram displays significant aspects of the positions of your legs, hips and backbone, and shows the areas where you exert muscular effort (X) or stretch, and rest (0), when you're seated on a chair or similar support with the bottom of both feet supported on the floor like when you’re standing.
+The diagram displays significant aspects of the positions of your legs, hips and backbone and shows the areas where you exert muscular effort (X) or stretch, and rest (0).
 You’re straightening (B*) your backbone as well as you can with a small muscular effort.
 Your posterior (2L/RX3/4^^) is supported firmly and comfortably and elevated a little higher than your knees.
 Your thighs (3LX^) (3RX^) extend forward, your shins (5L1/8^) (5R1/8^) are vertical and the bottom of both feet (4L1/8^) (4R1/8^) are supported on the floor.
 Standing your backbone (B#X) upright and curved or leaned forward slightly causes the muscles beneath your thighs (3LX^) (3RX^) and posterior (2L/RX3/4^^) and at the back of your body to exert effort or stretch, and the ends of your thighs at your knees (6L1/8^) (6R1/8^) press downward, allowing the muscles at the front of your body (F0) to rest so that the inhalations of your breathing can be effortless.

 12 head o 12B* o